On the First Cohomology of Local Units: Notations and basic results

 \subsection{Local fields}

-In this section, we summarize the notations and results that we will used in this short essay.
-We use Serre's book \cite{locf} and Neukirch's book \cite{ANT} as our main source, where all the results in this section can be found.
+In this section, we summarize the notations and results that will be used in this article.
+Serre's book \cite{locf} is our main source, where all the results in this section can be found.